icons8/lunacy-docs/docs/layerstyles.md

 * Right-click the style in the list and select **Delete** on the displayed menu.

 To delete a style category, right-click the category you want to delete and select the respective command on the displayed menu.

+Also, you can select and delete several styles at a time.

 ## Text styles